noriakis/scstruc/README.md

-## stfuncs
+## scstruc

-Useful functions for analysing spatial transcriptomics data.
+Functions for analysing the structure of single-cell transcriptomics data.
-Work with `SpatialExperiment` and `SpatialFeatureExperiment`.
+Work with `SpatialExperiment` and `SingleCellExperiment`.